Lake Stickney, WA Demographics

 A map of Lake Stickney's Population by Race

-Of the 639 places in Washington, Lake Stickney is the 90th most populous.
+Lake Stickney is ranked the 91st most populous place in Washington, out of 639 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Lake Stickney was ranked the 90th most populous place in the 2020 Census.

 Lake Stickney's White Population